mwaqar1/AKS-ArgoCD-ArgoRollouts-POC/README.md

 - **Kubernetes Management:** Gained proficiency in managing Kubernetes clusters, including node scaling, resource allocation, and troubleshooting.
 - **Continuous Deployment:** Mastered the use of Argo CD for implementing continuous deployment pipelines using GitOps principles.
 - **Progressive Delivery:** Developed expertise in configuring and managing progressive delivery strategies with Argo Rollouts, including canary and blue-green deployments.
-- **Traffic Shaping and Management:** Learned to integrate and configure ingress controllers and service meshes for advanced traffic management during deployments.
 - **Monitoring and Metrics Analysis:** Acquired skills in integrating and analyzing metrics from various providers to drive deployment decisions and ensure application health.
 - **Command-line Proficiency:** Enhanced proficiency in using kubectl for managing Kubernetes resources and executing deployment commands.
 - **Version Control:** Strengthened skills in using Git for version control, managing application code, and maintaining deployment configurations.